 How does Thule's carbon action stack up?
 DitchCarbon scores companies based on their carbon action and commitment to reducing emissions.
 Read about our methodology to learn more.

 In 2023, Thule Group AB reported total greenhouse gas emissions of approximately 173,319,000 kg CO2e.
 This includes 3,173,000 kg CO2e from Scope 1 emissions, 215,000 kg CO2e from Scope 2 emissions, and a significant 169,931,000 kg CO2e from Scope 3 emissions, which primarily stem from capital goods and business travel.
-Thule has set ambitious climate commitments, aiming to reduce its absolute Scope 1 GHG emissions by 46.2% by 2030, using 2019 as the base year.
-Additionally, the company plans to achieve 100% renewable electricity sourcing by 2030, up from 95% in 2019.
-For Scope 3 emissions, Thule aims for a 28% reduction by 2030, also from a 2019 baseline.
-Long-term, Thule Group is committed to reaching net-zero GHG emissions across its entire value chain by 2050.
-This includes a target to reduce absolute Scope 1 and 2 emissions by 90% and Scope 3 emissions by 90% within the same timeframe.
-These targets align with industry standards for climate action and demonstrate Thule's commitment to sustainability and reducing its carbon footprint.
+Thule has set ambitious climate commitments, aiming to achieve a 46.2% reduction in absolute Scope 1 emissions by 2030, using 2019 as the baseline year.
+Additionally, the company plans to increase its sourcing of renewable electricity from 95% in 2019 to 100% by 2030.
+For Scope 3 emissions, Thule is targeting a 28% reduction by 2030, focusing on emissions from purchased goods and services, as well as upstream and downstream transportation and distribution.
+Long-term, Thule Group is committed to reaching net-zero greenhouse gas emissions across its entire value chain by 2050.
+This includes a 90% reduction in both Scope 1 and 2 emissions, as well as a 90% reduction in Scope 3 emissions by the same year.
+These targets align with industry standards and reflect Thule's dedication to sustainable practices and climate responsibility.

 Access structured emissions data, company-specific emission factors, and source documents